KEMO-TV: History

 On April 25, 2011, KFTY affiliated with the classic television network MeTV as part of an affiliation agreement between the network and Newport.
-Branded as "MeTV Bay Area," KFTY predominately aired MeTV programming from 10 a.m. to 11 p.m. on weekdays.
+Branded as "MeTV Bay Area", KFTY aired MeTV programming from 10 a.m. to 11 p.m. on weekdays.
 In addition to MeTV programming, KFTY also carried syndicated and locally produced programming, including the weekday morning talk show Armstrong & Getty (a radio simulcast from KNEW, which aired from 6 to 10 a.m.), news and weather segments known as "Headlines and Weather on the Hour" that aired throughout the day (in addition to news segments anchored by Elisha Rivers that ran every half-hour during Armstrong & Getty), the Sunday evening discussion program YSN365 Sports Show hosted by Dave Cox, the community affairs program Your Turn, and the "pay-to-play" program TV 50 Marketplace, initially hosted by Nazy Javid and then by Angela Young.

 The fourth incarnation of KFTY started on July 28, 2011, when High Plains Broadcasting announced plans to sell KFTY to Una Vez Más Holdings, LLC, with plans to affiliate KFTY with Azteca; The new owners changed the station's callsign to KEMO-TV, which was previously used as the callsign of KOFY-TV (channel 20) prior to 1986.

 On September 29, 2011, KFTY switched its affiliation to Azteca, becoming one of two affiliates of the Spanish-language network in the Bay Area – alongside KOFY, which carried Azteca on its 20.4 subchannel; KOFY dropped Azteca programming shortly afterward.
 The MeTV affiliation moved to KOFY digital subchannel 20.2 on October 17, 2011.

 In 2014, Una Vez Mas' TV assets (including KEMO-TV) were then sold to Northstar Media, LLC.
 In turn, HC2 Holdings acquired Northstar Media in addition to Azteca América on November 29, 2017, making KEMO an Azteca owned-and-operated station.

-On March 29, 2021, KEMO flipped its main .1 channel to Estrella TV and moved Azteca programming to its .2 subchannel.
+On March 29, 2021, KEMO flipped its main .1 channel to Estrella TV and moved Azteca programming to its .2 subchannel where it remained until the network's demise.
+On April 1, 2024, KEMO dropped Estrella and switched its main channel to ShopHQ.
+Estrella moved to a series of low-power stations on virtual channel 30.1, led by San Francisco-based KMMC-LD.
+On February 1, 2025, KEMO dropped ShopHQ and switched its main channel to Fubo Sports Network as a result of a partnership between Fubo and Innovate Corp. subsidiary HC2 Broadcasting.